SINCROgroup/herding_via_continuification/README.md

 - "experimental_trial.mp4": video of the experiment discussed in Section IV.B of [1], where 20 differential drive robots have to corall 80 virtual target agents into a circular goal region (experiments are run in the Robotarium [2, 3]).

-[1]: Beniamino di Lorenzo, Gian Carlo Maffettone, Mario di Bernardo, "A continuification-based solution for the shepherding control problem", submitted for pubblication in the proceedings of, and presentation at the European Control Conference 2025.
+[1]: Beniamino Di Lorenzo, Gian Carlo Maffettone, Mario di Bernardo, "A Continuification-Based Control Solution for Large-Scale Shepherding", submitted for pubblication in the proceedings of, and presentation at the European Control Conference 2025.

 [2]: Sean Wilson, et al., "The Robotarium: Globally Impactful Opportunities, Challenges, and Lessons Learned in Remote-Access, Distributed Control of Multirobot Systems," in IEEE Control Systems Magazine, vol. 40, no. 1, pp. 26-44, Feb.
 2020.